Tasktop Dev is available for a one-year subscription. Try it free for 30 days.

 Enabling rich task-based collaboration

-Tasktop enables team members to collaborate on shared tasks.
+Tasktop enables the development team to collaborate on shared tasks.
 For each shared task, Tasktop Dev ensures the latest task information is automatically brought to your desktop/IDE, allowing you to see when others have added new tasks or provided more information on an existing task.
 Tasktop Dev shows you these changes in your Tasktop task list.

 Instant access to documents, web pages and code